← All resources

 A company posting one new SDR is interesting.
 A company posting three SDRs, two AEs, and one sales ops person within a 60-day window is a clear signal: they're in scaling mode.

-Also look at the hiring velocity.
+Also look at hiring velocity.
 If a company posted four roles and filled three within a month, they're moving fast and probably well-funded.
-Fast hiring usually means budget is available.

 The multi-signal compound effect